src-d/sourced-ce/docs/quickstart/3-init-sourced.md

 **source{d} CE** can be initialized from 2 different data sources: GitHub organizations, or local Git repositories.

 Please note that you have to choose one data source to initialize **source{d} CE**, but you can have more than one isolated environment, and they can have different sources.
+See the guide about [Working With Multiple Data Sets](../usage/multiple-datasets.md) for more details.

 **source{d} CE** will download and install Docker images on demand.
 Therefore, the first time you run some of these commands, they might take a bit of time to start up.
 Subsequent runs will be faster.